blackbear10000/lighter-copy-trade/README.md

 - `long`: Open a long position
 - `short`: Open a short position
 - `close`: Close entire position for the specified market

+**Opposite-Direction Safeguard:**
+When an opposite-side order would exceed the size of the current position, the system executes a full `close` instead of opening a new position in the reverse direction.

 ## Authentication